Chao Hou

 Interests

-• Biomolecular interactions and subcellular localization
+• Biomolecular interaction network and subcellular localization

 Education